frostplexx/dotfiles/README.md

 Additionally, for Linux `zsh-autopairs` will be loaded from `~/.zsh-autopair/autopair.zsh` as it has to be installed manually.
 The macOS paths will be loaded with the assumption that the plugins got installed through homebrew.
 Similarly, Linux assumes the plugins got installed using yay.

-## Backup Usage
+## Installation

 This repo is using GNU stow to manage the dotfiles.
-Simply clone this repo to your home directory using `git clone https://github.com/frostplexx/dotfiles.git ~/`.
+Simply clone this repo to your home directory using `git clone https://github.com/frostplexx/dotfiles.git ~/dotfiles`.
 Then run `stow .` inside dotfiles, and it will automatically symlink everything to the right place.

 ## Extra Scripts